-MRCOG collects traffic counts at all major roads in Bernalillo, Valencia, Torrance, Sandoval and southern Santa Fe counties, thus covering the MPO and RTPO areas of the MRCOG.
-The resulting traffic data is used to support various transportation planning activities, and to produce annual Traffic Flow Maps for the entire areas within the boundaries of the MRCOG planning area (including both metropolitan and rural areas).
+MRCOG collects traffic counts at all major roads in Bernalillo, Valencia, Torrance, Sandoval, and southern Santa Fe counties.
+The resulting traffic data is used to support local, state, and federal transportation planning activities and to produce annual Traffic Flow Maps for the entire areas within the boundaries of the MRCOG planning area (including both metropolitan and rural areas).

-Click here for the Roadway Functional Classification Map that includes the entire region of the MRCOG (MPO and RTPO).
+View Roadway Functional Classification Map that includes the entire MRCOG region.